When It’s Neither Determinately True nor Determinately False That Experience Is Present

 I have framed this quadrilemma in terms of conscious and nonconscious systems, since that is more intuitive than some other framings.
 We can think of a determinately conscious system as any system that sometimes enters determinately conscious states, even if it is not always determinately conscious.

-Barring some radical change in situation, I am more confident that there is something it’s like to be a dog than I could ever be that a philosophical argument to the contrary was in fact sound.
+I am more confident that there is something it’s like to be a dog than that any philosophical argument to the contrary could be sound.
 At risk of alienating human exceptionalists, I assume that this is the reader’s condition also.
 We must start our thinking somewhere, and among those starting points, for most of us, is that dogs have conscious visual experiences, and can feel pain, and can feel excited.
 Dogs are not empty machines, devoid of all experience.
-If a theory of consciousness implies that dogs have no conscious experiences, I will reject the theory rather than accept the implication – and given the uncertain and disputatious state of consciousness studies, I can surely find plausible enough grounds to resist.
+This is not just common sense but mainstream scientific and philosophical opinion, and for purposes of this article I will take it for granted.
+I intend this comment not with the force of Moorean “here is a hand” certainty (Moore 1939).
+Something radically contrary to common sense is probably true about consciousness (Schwitzgebel 2014) and maybe this is it.
+With that caveat, I will treat rejection of human exceptionalism as a background assumption for purposes of this article.

-Similarly, barring some radical change in situation, I am more confident that there is nothing it’s like to be an electron than I could ever be that a philosophical argument to the contrary was in fact sound.
+Similarly, I am more confident that there is nothing it’s like to be an electron than that any philosophical argument to the contrary could be sound.
 At risk of alienating panpsychists, I assume that this is the reader’s condition also.
 We must start our thinking somewhere, and among those starting points, for most of us, is that simple elementary particles don’t have conscious experiences.
 Consciousness is the privilege only of substantially more complicated entities.
-If a theory of consciousness implies that electrons have conscious experiences, I will reject the theory rather than accept the implication – and given the uncertain and disputatious state of consciousness studies, I can surely find plausible enough grounds to resist.
+This is not just common sense but mainstream scientific and philosophical opinion (despite a recent resurgence of interest in panpsychism), and for purposes of this article I will take it for granted as a background assumption.

 4. Contra Saltation, Part One: Consciousness Is a Categorical Property with (Probably) a Graded Basis.